 Location: Balboa Park

-Adults aren’t left out of the fun, especially when it comes to the Fleet’s special events.
-Fleet Night of Science is just for the 21 and older crowd to geek out at this fun this San Diego museum with a cocktail in-hand.
+Adults aren’t excluded from the fun, especially regarding the Fleet’s special events.
+Fleet Night of Science is just for the 21 and older crowd to geek out at this fun San Diego museum with a cocktail in hand.
 (These exhibits are fun no matter what your age is.)

 Tip: This top San Diego Museum is just across from theNAT and one end of the pedestrianized El Prado street.
-Start here and walk past several other fantastic museums like Mingei International Museum, San Diego History Center, San Diego Model Railroad Museum, and others.
+Start here and walk past other fantastic museums like the Mingei International Museum, San Diego History Center, and San Diego Model Railroad Museum.

 5. Museum of Photographic Arts